pimbrouwers/Leger/README.md

 ## Design Goals

-- Appear "native", augmenting the base ADO.NET functionality as little as possible and adhering to internal naming conventions.
+- Augment the base ADO.NET functionality as little as possible and adhering to internal naming conventions.
 - Encourage manual mappings by providing a succinct and safe methodology to obtain values from tabular data.
 - Provide an easy to reason about execution model.
 - Support asynchronous database workflows.